Managing a BSCFC Team

 Communicating with parents

 The easiest way to communicate with parents is by email, social media (e.g. WhatsApp) or text.
 Parents need to know that they will be informed of matches, selection, kick off times etc., and that they are expected to respond to them.
-Parents should be made aware of how short notice cancellations, e.g. due to bad weather, will be communicated (e.g. a WhatsApp post).
+Parents should be made aware of how short notice cancellations, e.g. due to bad weather, will be communicated (e.g. a WhatsApp message).

 Delegate as much as possible!
 Get at least one parent to help out.
 Also, if you want to run any social events for the team, get a parent to organise it.
 Otherwise, you will end up doing all of these tasks and it will become a full-time job.
 If no one volunteers, then run a rota for each task.